Meaningful human control: actionable properties for AI system development: Meaningful human control: tracking and tracing

-The concept of meaningful human control was coined in the debates on autonomous weapon systems in order to formulate the conditions under which the pursuit and deployment of lethal autonomous weapons could be considered to be morally acceptable.
-While there is an overall consensus concerning the need for some form of human control over autonomous weapons, there are divergent and often conflicting views about what makes human control meaningful \cite{article36_key_2014,article36_killing_2015,ekelhof_moving_2019}.
+The concept of meaningful human control was coined in the debates on autonomous weapon systems \cite{article36_key_2014,article36_killing_2015}.
+At the heart of this concept is the idea that humans need to retain control and moral responsibility over autonomous systems.
 This discussion is no longer exclusive to the military domain.
-Meaningful human control is increasingly relevant and necessary as AI systems become more ubiquitous and autonomous, especially in non-forgiving scenarios in which fundamental human rights are at stake.
-The concept has already been applied to automated vehicles \cite{beckers_intelligent_2019,calvert_human_2019,mecacci_meaningful_2020}, including truck platooning \cite{calvert_full_2018}, surgical robots \cite{ficuciello_autonomy_2019}, smart home systems \cite{umbrello_meaningful_2020}, medical diagnosis \cite{braun_primer_2020}, and content moderation in social media \cite{wagner_liable_2019}.
+Meaningful human control is increasingly relevant in other domains as AI agents become more ubiquitous and autonomous, especially in non-forgiving scenarios in which fundamental human rights and safety are at stake.
+The concept has already been discussed on the context of automated vehicles \cite{beckers_intelligent_2019,calvert_human_2019,mecacci_meaningful_2020}, including truck platooning \cite{calvert_full_2018}, surgical robots \cite{ficuciello_autonomy_2019}, smart home systems \cite{umbrello_meaningful_2020}, medical diagnosis \cite{braun_primer_2020}, and content moderation in social media \cite{wagner_liable_2019}.

+Although many authors agree on the need for some form of human control over AI agents \cite{article36_key_2014,article36_killing_2015,ekelhof_moving_2019, santonidesio_meaningful_2018}, these same authors may diverge and often disagree about what makes human control meaningful.
+Observing the theoretical challenges of specifying what meaningful human control means, Santoni de Sio and Van den Hoven \cite{santonidesio_meaningful_2018} laid out a foundation for a theory of meaningful human control with an adaptation of Fischer and Ravizza's \cite{fischer_responsibility_1998} philosophical account on guidance control, moral responsibility, and free will.
+Following the ideals of responsible innovation \cite{vandenhoven_value_2013} and value-sensitive design \cite{friedman_value_2019}, a centerpiece of Santoni de Sio's and Van den Hoven's conception of meaningful human control is two necessary conditions for meaningful human control, tracking and tracing: